-Care Matters and the Ministry of Health will collectively select between six and eight of the nominees as group members, and will take account of the need to ensure disabled people, families, providers and Carer leaders are involved.
+Advisory Group nominations will take account of the need to ensure disabled people, families, providers and Carer leaders are involved.
 Māori and Pasifika perspectives will also be represented.
 If any of these perspectives are not represented in the nominations, further nominations may be sought from other disability community and Carer groups.

 8. Members participate in the Group in their own right as leaders and do not represent any one perspective.
 Knowledge and understanding of the needs and aspirations of Carers will be important.
 Knowledge and experience of the current disability support system, and being widely trusted and respected among the disability community and sector will also be important.